Skip to Content

 Using Uber in Tijuana

 Uber is probably the safest and most convenient way to get around in Tijuana.
-The app works exactly the same way as back home.
+The app works exactly the same way as it does in San Diego or anywhere else.
 You can even set the app so you pay in cash if you’d rather not use your card in a foreign country.
 Prices are set by Uber so you don’t need to haggle.
 The service is reliable, professional, and safe.

 When taking Uber in Tijuana, I do recommend you try to be a bit discreet about it.
-The reason is that Tijuana taxi drivers really hate Uber for stealing their business.
+The reason is that some Tijuana taxi drivers don’t like Urber drivers for stealing their business.
 I have heard of Uber drivers being yelled at or threatened.
-There have been instances where Uber drivers were attacked by taxi drivers in Tijuana.
+When Uber first came to Tijuana, there were instances where Uber drivers were attacked by taxi drivers.
 I don’t believe any passengers have been targeted but you never know.
 Having said this, I have ridden in dozens of Ubers in Tijuana and have never seen or experienced any of this behavior.

 For more info, check out my guide: Using Uber in Tijuana.